glenkleidon/bundles/README.md

 1. Download or clone this repository
 2. Copy the Contents of "TemplateLibraries" into a sensible Location for your version of Delphi (say Documents/Embarcadero/templatelibraries or Documents/Delphi/projectTemplates)
 3. Add the Template to Delphi
   + In Pre-BDS versions of Delphi open the CheckBundle Project and then click Project-->Add to Repository.
-Fill in the title and description and select the Project Page.
+Fill in the title and description and select the _Project_ Page.
-  + In BDS Click Tools-->Template Libraries, select ADD and then browse to the ProjectBundle.bdstemplatelib file and click Open.
+  + In BDS/RAD Studio Click Tools-->Template Libraries, select ADD and then browse to the ProjectBundle.bdstemplatelib file and click Open.

 Project bundles will then be available from the New Projects menu (or for pre BDS,  New-->other-->Projects)